-With its stately 19th century Haussmanian buildings, wide avenues, and mostly upwardly mobile residents, the Passy neighborhood in the 16th arrondissement has become synonymous with chic.
-Yet it also boasts cute, hidden alleyways, quiet and fascinating museums that few ever bother to see, and top-rate yet un-flashy restaurants and shopping.
-In short, it's got a whiff of village about it.
+With its stately 19th century Haussmanian buildings, wide, leafy avenues and mostly upwardly mobile residents, the Passy neighborhood in the 16th arrondissement has become synonymous with chic.
+Yet it also boasts cute, hidden alleyways, quiet and fascinating museums that few ever bother to see, as well as top-rate yet unpretentious restaurants and fine boutiques.
+In short, it's got a whiff of Parisian village about it.

 Comparable to New York’s Upper East Side, the neighborhood offers some of the city’s most reputable schools and contemporary arts museums.
 It also hugs the western edge of the Seine River and is nearby one of Paris’s largest parks.
 Come here to see art exhibits, stroll through lavish gardens, or to simply amble aimlessly in its leafy streets.